England's Black players face racial abuse after Euro 2020 defeat | Sports-Games

 Marcus Rashford, 23, Jadon Sancho, 21, and Bukayo Saka, 19, were the targets of the abuse after they missed spot-kicks in a penalty shootout with Italy which settled Sunday's final after the game finished as a 1-1 draw.
 The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.

+"You don’t get to stoke the fire at the beginning of the tournament by labelling our anti-racism message as ‘Gesture Politics’ & then pretend to be disgusted when the very thing we’re campaigning against, happens," he posted on Twitter.
+The opposition Labour Party said Johnson and Patel were guilty of hypocrisy.

-"Leaders' actions and leaders' words and leaders inactions have consequences," Labour leader Keir Starmer said.
-"The prime minister failed to call out the booing so whatever he says today rings hollow."
+"The prime minister failed to call out the booing so whatever he says today rings hollow," said Labour leader Keir Starmer.
 While the social media feeds of the players also showed huge levels of support, the abuse overshadowed the positive messages.

-Justin Welby, the Archbishop of Canterbury, said those who abused the players must be held accountable and Britain's Prince William, who is president of the Football Association, said he was sickened.
+Justin Welby, the Archbishop of Canterbury, said those who abused the players must be held accountable and Britain's Prince William, who is president of the Football Association, said he was sickened https://www.reuters.com/world/uk/uks-prince-william-sickened-by-racist-abuse-england-players-2021-07-12.
 "It is totally unacceptable that players have to endure this abhorrent behaviour," Queen Elizabeth's grandson said.

 London Police said officers were aware of the offensive and racist comments, and would take action.
 A mural of Rashford, who had campaigned for poor children to be given more support during the pandemic, was also covered in abuse.
 A lawmaker in Prime Minister Johnson's Conservative Party also apologised after a private message in which she suggested Rashford should have spent more time perfecting his game than "playing politics" became public.

-The issue of online abuse of players led to British soccer authorities briefly boycotting social media platforms prior to the tournament, while Britain is planning legislation to force tech firms to do more.
-A Twitter spokesperson said they had removed more than 1,000 tweets and permanently suspended a number of accounts, while Facebook said it too had quickly removed abusive comments and said players could turn on a tool which meant they could avoid seeing offensive messages.
-(Additional reporting by Elizabeth Piper, Simon Evans, Manasi Pathak and Kanishka Singh; editing by Alistair Smout, Kate Holton, Angus MacSwan, William Maclean)
+The issue of online abuse of players led to British soccer authorities briefly boycotting social media platforms before the tournament, while Britain is planning legislation to force tech firms to do more.
+A Twitter Inc spokesperson said they had removed more than 1,000 tweets and permanently suspended a number of accounts, while Facebook Inc said it too had quickly removed abusive comments.
+(Additional reporting by Elizabeth Piper, Simon Evans, Manasi Pathak, Kanishka Singh and James Davey; editing by Alistair Smout, Kate Holton, Angus MacSwan, William Maclean and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)